 What about the hot pink accent wall, the custom shelves, homemade curtains and framed photos I wanted to install?
 The reality of rent vs. own sunk in fast when I realized that I wouldn’t have the decorating freedom I had pictured.

 I imagine I am not alone in this experience, as many renters face similar limitations in their leases preventing them from adding a personal touch of style to their living space.
-But thankfully, hardware stores and creative DIY minds have come together to help renters find damage free solution to decorating obstacles.
+But thankfully, hardware stores and creative DIY minds have come together to help renters find damage-free decorating solutions to common décor obstacles.

 No nails?
 No problem.

-Command Hooks – Command has developed options for damage free hanging with hooks that attached to walls via adhesive strips.
+Command has developed options for damage-free hanging with hooks that attached to walls via adhesive strips.
 Command hooks can easily be removed when you move or decide to redecorate.
 Command even makes an adhesive-backed photo ledge that can be used in a variety of ways.

-Washi Tape – Washi Tape is a “masking-tape like” adhesive tape that comes in variety of fun colors and patterns.
-Its used for sprucing up everything from notebooks, furniture and walls.
+Washi Tape is a “masking-tape like” adhesive tape that comes in a variety of fun colors and patterns.
+Its used for sprucing up everything from notebooks, furniture, and walls.
 Washi tape is inexpensive and available at most craft stores or online.
 Most importantly Washi tape is damage free and is easily removable.

-Wrapping Paper – If painting is not allowed and using tape to cover an entire wall seems time consuming, how about trying wrapping paper?
+If painting is not allowed and using tape to cover an entire wall seems time-consuming, how about trying wrapping paper?
 While it may not be the first thing you think of when thinking of damage-free decorating options, these bigger sheets of beautifully patterned wrapping paper are perfect temporary solutions to apartment decorating.
 Accent one wall or even a door to add a burst of color or excitement to a room.
 Wrapping paper is more temporary than wallpaper and can easily be adhered to a wall with wall-safe tape.

-Poster Putty – Poster putty lets users adhere paper products to walls without leaving any residue or holes behind making it ideal for damage-free decorating.
+Poster putty lets users adhere paper products to walls without leaving any residue or holes behind making it ideal for damage-free decorating.
 It is perfect for hanging photographs or posters and even temporary party decorations.
 Poster putty can be found online and at most office supply and craft stores.

 - This Blog Article offers some other alternatives for How To Hang Posters Without Damaging The Wall